 Figures in the early church understood his bronze feet could mean a variety of things including a metaphor for the apostles themselves, for the two natures of Christ, for the human nature of Christ, and for the church itself.

-It says in verse 14 that his eyes were like a flame of fire the end of verse 15 that his voice is like a roar of many waters.
-Does this mean Jesus had orange eyes?
-Did Jesus’ voice actually sound like water, or is this a simile for power and authority of speech?
+It says in verse 14 that his eyes were like a flame of fire, and at the end of verse 15 that his voice is like a roar of many waters.
+Does this mean Jesus had orange eyes, or is this a simile for His piercing omniscience that sees right to the core of our soul?
+Did Jesus’ voice actually sound like water, or is this a simile for power and authority of His speech?
 In 16 it says that he was holding stars and that a sword was coming out of his mouth.
-Was Jesus actually holding literal stars and was a literal sword coming out of his mouth, or is this metaphorical imagery for the attributes and functions of Jesus?
+Was Jesus actually holding literal stars and was a literal sword coming out of his mouth, or is this metaphorical imagery for the attributes and functions of Jesus, such as a sword of Judgement?
+A very strong argument can be made that the literary genre this book is written in (Apocalypse) permits us to adopt the view that this is metaphorical, poetic imagery attempting to portray the attributes of Jesus, just as the surrounding verses in 14 and 16 do.

 Conclusion